FlowFuse/website/src/handbook/customer/legal.md

 Clauses we cannot agree to:
 1. Only keeping Confidential Information at our legal offices.
 We're a fully remote company and keep Confidential Information according to our [data classification policies](https://flowfuse.com/handbook/company/security/data-management/#data-classification).
+1. Auditability of destruction of Confidential Information.
+As a remote company we will not allow third parties access to homes or offices of employees.

 ## Miscellaneous